djplaner/blog/docs/2013/08/02/learning-analytics-what-is-the-end-in-mind/index.md

 ---
-title: Learning analytics - What is the &quot;end in mind&quot;?
+title: Learning analytics - What is the \"end in mind\"?
 date: 2013-08-02 13:19:56+10:00
 categories: ['indicators', 'irac']
 type: post